johneliud/Math-Skills/README.md

 - **Standard Deviation**

-It's the square root of the variance.
+It's the square root of variance.

+The program reads from a file and prints the result of each statistics mentioned above.

 ## Getting Started